 There is an initial joining fee and subsequent monthly fee.

-This is used for running costs such as rental of venues, equipment maintenance etc.
+This is used for running costs such as rental, equipment purchases and maintenance etc.

 For further information, please email us.